SaptarshiSen-1/Recognize-a-digit-using-pytorch/README.md

 # instantiate model and move it to the selected device (GPU/CPU)
 model = CNN().to(device)

-# ---- Optimizer and loss ----
+#Optimizer and loss
 opt = optim.Adam(model.parameters(), lr=0.001)        # Adam optimizer with learning rate 0.001; optimizes model params
 loss_fn = nn.CrossEntropyLoss()                       # loss suitable for multi-class classification (applies softmax internally)

-# ---- TRAIN loop: a few epochs (kept small for demo) ----
+# TRAIN loop: a few epochs (kept small for demo)
-for epoch in range(3):                                 # run 3 full passes over the training dataset
+for epoch in range(8):                                 # run 3 full passes over the training dataset
     model.train()                                     # set model to training mode (enables dropout) for X, y in train_loader:                         # iterate batches: X = images, y = labels X, y = X.to(device), y.to(device)             # move data to the same device as the model (GPU/CPU)